 Uluru, Ayres rock, Northern Territory , Australia Like 0 Twitter Gary Wonning Follow Dec.
 13, 2016, 10:07 a.m. in Life and Styles Views: 677 Like us on facebook Ayres Rock,sacred aboriginal site Written by: Gary Wonning As the "Rock" came into sight, I began feeling the energy from this ancient monolith.
 Uluru was formed from a featureless landscape during the Tjukurpa, or creation.
 As the bus approached Uluru, I began to wonder what adventure awaited me.
 The "Rock" was a very impressive sight, rising from the floor of the outback, it was the only object to be seen for miles.
 To aborigines, Uluru is a Cathedral and though the outside form is visible, the underlying spiritual concepts are not a matter of public record.
 It is a living reminder of the Dream time struggle.
 The stories which relate to every aspect of its extraordinary form carry clear moral codes, good prevailing over evil.
 The spiritual over the physical, the importance of hospitality and the maintenance of the law.
 READ MORE OF THE ABORIGINAL WAY OF LIFE The aborigines of Australia The author has been a writer/photographer for over thirty years.
 Specializing in nature and landscape photography, as well as studying native cultures.
 His travels have taken him to most of the United States, as well as Australia, Belize, Egypt and the Canary Islands.
 He has studied the Mayan culture of Central America as well as the aborigines of Australia.
 Photography has given him the opportunity to observe life in various parts of the world.
 He has published several books about his adventures.
 For more information, please consult his website,www.journeysthrulife.com.
 Your comments are welcome Improve your health through essential oils and Isagenix.
-Uluru, Aboriginal Sacred Site Water Bottle by lifejourneysimages Browse Australia SIGG Water Bottles Share Mail Messenger Twitter Pinterest Linkedin Comments Related Article Life and Styles My Ultimate Car Trip Playlist Life and Styles My Satellite Life and Styles Pregnant and Loving it?
+Uluru, Aboriginal Sacred Site Water Bottle by lifejourneysimages Browse Australia SIGG Water Bottles Published by Gary Wonning Share Mail Messenger Twitter Pinterest Linkedin Comments Related Article Life and Styles DEAR WOMEN Life and Styles Escape from the BS Life and Styles It Is Still August Right?